2020 South Asian floods

-In 2020, floods have affected South Asia due to heavy monsoon rains.
-The floods caused $105 billion USD of damage ($88.5 billion in India, $15 billion in Sri Lanka, and $1.5 billion in Pakistan), making it the costliest standalone flood in modern history, and the ninth costliest disaster of all time.
+In 2020, floods severely affected South Asia due to heavy monsoon rains.
+The floods caused $105 billion USD of damage ($88.5 billion in India, $15 billion in Sri Lanka, and $1.5 billion in Pakistan), making them the costliest floods in modern history, and the ninth costliest disaster of all time.
 In addition there were 6,511 fatalities, the most reported in a flood since Cyclone Sidr in 2007.
 Floods continued in 2021 and 2022.

 Impact

 Afghanistan

 In April, floods killed at least 11 people and damaged around 700 houses.
 Between July and August, floods had affected around half of Afghanistan, killing 190 people and damaged around 2,000 homes.

 Bangladesh

 In May, Cyclone Amphan caused 20 deaths in Bangladesh.
 In July, floods struck again, affecting 3.3 million people, and killing 260 more people.

 India

 Cyclone Amphan killed at least 86 people in West Bengal, India.

 From July to October, over 5,000 people died in flooding.